There is Effective Treatment for Childhood Trauma

 If this sounds like you, and if you are struggling in other areas of your life, it is essential that your trauma and your other concerns are addressed together in a program of treatment for childhood trauma, to give you the best chance at the life you deserve.

-The Edge is one of the world’s few centers that specialises in the treatment of childhood trauma alongside substance abuse.
-Not only do we offer individual and group counselling in Cognitive Behavioural Therapy (CBT), we also have specialists in Eye Movement Desensitization Reprocessing (EMDR), a practice which helps to re-process memories in a healthy way.
+Not only do we offer individual and group counselling in Cognitive Behavioural Therapy (CBT), We also have specialists in Eye Movement Desensitization Reprocessing (EMDR), a practice which helps to re-process memories in a healthy way.
 It uses eye movements to change thought patterns and can improve the symptoms of PTSD in as few as eight sessions.
-There is also plenty of time dedicated to physical activity, including sport training and wilderness adventures, to help you process excess energy and minimise your anxiety.
+There is also plenty of time dedicated to physical activity, including sports training and wilderness adventures, to help you process excess energy and minimise your anxiety.

-The Western-accredited staff at The Edge are ready to help you work through your past and your present struggles.
-Call us today for a ffree and confidential consultation about our treatment for childhood trauma programs, and give yourself the best chance of a robust, stable recovery.
+The Edge are ready to help you work through your past and your present struggles.
+Call us today on +66 20 385 469 for a confidential consultation about our childhood trauma treatment programmes.

-+66 20 385 469
+Or if you need immediate assistance, please call: +66 20 385 469